dagurval/electrum-cash-protocol/protocol-methods.rst

   * *address*

     The address as a Cash Address string (with or without prefix).
-Some server implementations may also support Legacy (base58) addresses but are not required to do so by this specification.
+Servers with `base58` key in `servers.features` also support legacy addresses.

 **Result**